-For so long as the Notes are listed on the Singapore Exchange Securities Trading Limited (the "SGX-ST") and the rules of the SGX-ST so require, the Issuer and the Guarantor (if applicable) will appoint and maintain a paying and transfer agent in Singapore, where the Notes may be presented or surrendered for payment or redemption, in the event that the Global Note is exchanged for definitive Notes.
-In addition, an announcement of such exchange will be made by or on behalf of the Issuer and the Guarantor (if applicable) through the SGX-ST. Such announcement will include all material information with respect to the delivery of the definitive Notes, including details of the paying and transfer agent in Singapore.
+For so long as the Notes are listed on the Singapore Exchange Securities Trading Limited (the "SGX-ST") and the rules of the SGX-ST so require, in the event that the Global Note is exchanged for definitive Notes, the Issuer and the Guarantor (if applicable) will appoint and maintain a paying agent in Singapore, where the Notes may be presented or surrendered for payment or redemption.
+In addition, in the event that the Global Note is exchanged for definitive Notes, an announcement of such exchange will be made by or on behalf of the Issuer and the Guarantor (if applicable) through the SGX-ST. Such announcement will include all material information with regard to the delivery of the definitive Notes, including details of the paying agent in Singapore.